Walter Roban: Environmental initiatives

-As Minister of Home Affairs, Roban initiated the conversion of Bermuda’s bus fleet from internal combustion engine to electric vehicles.
+As Minister of Transport, Roban initiated the conversion of Bermuda’s bus fleet from internal combustion engine to electric vehicles.

 As Minister of the Environment (2010), Roban supported the creation of the Sargasso Sea Commission, an advisory body established to develop conservation methods for the Sargasso Sea in 2014.
-He led Bermuda's "Blue Prosperity Plan" (2019), establishing Marine Protected Areas covering 20% of the island's waters..
+He led Bermuda's "Blue Prosperity Plan" (2019), which aimed to establish Marine Protected Areas covering 20% of the island's waters.
 He represented Bermuda internationally, advocating renewable energy and climate resilience, including at COP26 and the United Nations Ocean Conference.

 Roban received the Caribbean Renewable Energy Forum's "Renewable Energy Leader MVP" award in 2021.
 He was selected to be the inaugural chair of The Blue Prosperity Leader’s Forum, leading Bermuda, the Maldives, the Azores, Vanuatu and the Federated States of Micronesia from 2022 to 2024.

 Retirement

 Roban announced in July 2024 he would retire from politics at the end of his term.
 One of his final actions as Minister of Home Affairs was signing a land lease agreement with Google in February 2025 for a subsea cable project connecting Bermuda, Portugal, and the United States.